bt3gl/building_blog/content/intro_wireshark.md

 [Wireshark](https://www.wireshark.org/) is an open source **network packet analyzer** that allows live traffic analysis, with support to several protocols.

 Wireshark also allows **network forensic**, being very useful for CTFs for example (check my writeups for the  [D-CTF Quals 2014](http://bt3gl.github.io/exploring-d-ctf-quals-2014s-exploits.html) and for the CSAW Quals 2014 in [Networking](http://bt3gl.github.io/csaw-ctf-2014-networking-100-big-data.html) and [Forensics](http://bt3gl.github.io/csaw-ctf-2014-forensics-200-why-not-sftp.html)).

-In this blog post I introduce Wireshark and I talk about my favorite features.
+In this blog post, I introduce Wireshark and I talk about my favorite features.

 ------------------------------------------------------